Page Content

 All neuropsychology faculty are board-certified and American Academy of Clinical Neuropsychology members.
 The department's psychiatrists have particular expertise in neuropsychiatry, psychopharmacology, sleep disorders, and organ transplantation.

-We train one fellow each two-year cycle.
+Historically, we have trained one fellow each two-year cycle.
+During the second year of the 2025-2027 training cycle, the fellow will be joined by a second fellow with an overlapping training cycle of 2026-2028.
+This change reflects a shift for our program as we have been granted the opportunity to grow our training program, now recruiting one fellow each year.
 We collaborate with learners to create individually tailored training experiences in clinical practice, research, and teaching.
 We train by the Mayo Clinic philosophy that "the needs of the patient come first” while also recognizing that the needs of the learner come first.
+Our program is one of the few in existence that executes training according to the learner’s objectives rather than service line demands.

 As your program director, I am committed to connecting you to a broad range of experiences and resources that allow you to build a strong career in clinical neuropsychology.
 I am your advocate.
 We offer unique training experiences.
 We have three major clinical rotations with associated specific didactics.
 Additionally, we offer shadowing opportunities to learn from related specialties and disciplines important to our work as clinical neuropsychologists.
 Graduates of our program have the knowledge and skills to apply for board eligibility through the American Board of Clinical Neuropsychology.
 Most of our program graduates have active careers in academic medicine.

-Our clinical rotations involve outpatient work and procedural work (e.g., operating room, angiography suite).
+Our clinical rotations involve conventional neuropsychological evaluation, procedural work (e.g., operating room, angiography suite), and intervention service lines.
 Our outpatient work includes assessment, consultation, rehabilitation intervention, education, and addressing psychosocial processes of adjustment.
 We recognize the dynamicity of training and learning.
 As such, we capitalize on your growth over the 24-month training cycle by gradually increasing your autonomy and the complexity of your responsibilities.
 We provide direct collaborative supervision in all clinical practice, research, and teaching.
 Our faculty members have diverse backgrounds, interests, and expertise clinically, educationally and in research.
 We are a passionate group with an overwhelming commitment to our specialty at local, regional, national, and international levels.

 Mayo Clinic is a destination medical center; we serve a highly diverse patient population.
 We provide care to our local neighbors in the Jacksonville area, but also frequently see patients from other states and from all over the world.
 This is part of what makes Mayo Clinic in Jacksonville, Florida, such a unique training institution.